Mauritius travel tips: Know before you go

 We’ve put together all the information and tips to help you find the option that works best for you.

 The number of direct flights from Europe to Mauritius is still pretty limited.

-Another very interesting option is flying with the Arabic airline Emirates.
-Emirates offers daily flies to Mauritius from Hamburg, Düsseldorf, Frankfurt, and Munich with a stopover in Dubai.
+A very interesting option is flying with the Arabic airline Emirates.
+Emirates offers daily flies to Mauritius from several European cities.

 If you don’t like long-distance flights, then Emirates is the best option for you, as the flight time of approximately 12 hours is split up into two approximately equal flights of about 6 hours.

 Plus you also have the interesting option of taking a longer stopover in Dubai on the inbound or outbound flight to explore the sights of Dubai for a few days.

 If you just want to enjoy your vacation without having to deal with booking a flight, a place to stay, or transfer from the airport, then a package deal is a good choice.

 There a are a lot of good offers from major European tour operators.